quux00/go-lightly/README.md

 Each example can be loaded up in the REPL and run that way.

-Because I want to make sure all of these will run and end gracefully (not hang), I also set up a massive case statement in go-lightly.core/-main method to run any of these via `lein run`.
+Because I want to make sure all of these will run and end gracefully (not hang), I also set up a massive case statement in the `thornydev.go-lightly.examples.run-examples/-main` method to run any of these via `lein run`.
 You can run any number of them by using the defined keyword.

 Example: